brm444/brm444.github.io/_posts/2020-03-15-how-to-make-better-decisions-what-i-learned-from-buffett-and-munger.md

 ## It matters how you define the problem

-> Invert, always Invert.
+> Invert, always invert.
 For example, to understand how to be happy in life, study how to make life miserable.

 If you're thinking of a solution to a difficult problem, think forwards as well as backwards.
 Say you want to be happy in life, you'd have to think about what you'd do if you wanted to be sad in life.
 When solving difficult problems, invert, and you're likely to find new approaches to solve the problem.
 In life and work, spend as much time defining the problem as you do on solving it.&nbsp;